 The candied coating of the cadbury eggs really give these brownies a nice crunch too!

-how do you tell if a brownie is cooked?
+How do you know if a brownie is done baking?

 It can be difficult to tell sometimes right?!
 Especially the fudgy brownies!
 Here's an easy way to tell - a brownie is finished baking when you stick a toothpick in and there's no wet batter sticking to it.